European AI sovereignty

 - Integrated evaluation and red-team workflows to test for adversarial robustness, data leakage, unsafe behavior under stress, and operational failure modes.

-These features are not luxuries; they are what converts “access to compute” into a defensible capability.
+These features aren't luxuries.
+They're what converts “access to compute” into a defensible capability.
 A model trained on classified data becomes a sensitive artifact in its own right.
-It can encode operational patterns, intelligence judgments, and potentially even memorized fragments of source material.
-Sovereign training therefore includes the ability to apply technical controls (differential privacy where feasible, memorization tests, controlled fine-tuning strategies), but also procedural controls: who can trigger retraining, who can approve releases, how updates are distributed, and how incidents are handled.
+It can encode operational patterns, intelligence judgments, and potentially memorized fragments of source material.
+Sovereign training includes technical controls: differential privacy where feasible, memorization tests, controlled fine-tuning strategies.
+It also includes procedural controls.
+Who triggers retraining?
+Who approves releases?
+How do updates get distributed?
+How are incidents handled?

 Outsourcing training introduces strategic dependency in several ways that are often underestimated: